genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Additional Affymetrix-specific metrics are also computed for Affymetrix microarrays.

-Overall, if you click on "Outlier detection overview" the appication will detect apparent outlier arrays, suggest you remove them and re-normalise your data or continue Differential Expression or Dose Response analyses.
+Overall, if you click on "Outlier detection overview" the application will detect apparent outlier arrays, suggest you remove them and re-normalise your data or continue differential expression or dose response analyses.

 .. image:: images/microarray_gc_report_outlier.png

-The application is based on ArrayQualityMetrics_ R package.
+The application is based on the ArrayQualityMetrics_ R package.

 .. _ArrayQualityMetrics: https://www.bioconductor.org/packages/release/bioc/html/arrayQualityMetrics.html